dusk-network/plonk/docs/notes-prove-verify.md

 \end{aligned}
 \\]

-The utility for this is PLONK, as a univeral SNARK, is that any operaation or relationship that holds with the vectors, will also hold over the polynomial.
+The utility for this in PLONK, as a univeral SNARK, is that any operation or relationship that holds with the inputted vectors, will also hold over the polynomial.

 In order to check this in PLONK, a 'vanishing polynomial' is